LooKing9218/ReMultiSeg/README.md

-# Reliable Segmentation of Retinal Edema Lesions in OCT Images
+# Reliable Segmentation of Multiple Lesions from Medical Images
  The code will be released when the paper is published.